 2. Course Approval

-If students need or want to change their course selection upon arrival, they must request approval for the change(s) from their curricular dean and the Office of Global Education.
+If students need or want to change their course selection upon arrival, they must obtain approval for the requested change(s) from their curricular dean and the Office of Global Education.

 3. Registration and Enrollment Status

 Students who are approved through OGE’s selection process, either for a Georgetown-sponsored program or for a program approved through the Independent Petition process, are eligible to receive credit for work completed abroad.
 Students will be administratively registered for the appropriate overseas program and, in some cases, for the individual courses, as determined by OGE.

 All approved study abroad participants will be enrolled in the GU Education Abroad Accident and Sickness Insurance Plan.
 Participants are required to register for sufficient credits abroad and will be eligible to apply for both Georgetown and federal financial aid.